← Back to Guides

 • Share vendor details with venue managers or other third parties.

-The only exemption is purely personal or household activity — if you are genuinely just making things for family and friends with no business element, GDPR does not apply.
+The only exemption is purely personal or household activity.
+If you are genuinely just making things for family and friends with no business element, GDPR does not apply.

 Key principles in plain English